Are you confused about the usage of “use to or used to” in your English communication?

 Correct the errors in the following sentences:

 Mastering the difference between “use to” and “used to” is essential for clear and accurate English communication.
 By understanding the rules and practicing regularly, you can confidently express past habits and states without confusion.
-Keep practicing, and soon the difference between “use to” and “used to” will become second nature.
+Keep practicing, and soon you will be bale to use “use to or used to” correctly.

 Additional Resources